wliang-whl/DALI_Data_Challenge/README.md

 - T-test: Avg of actual days vs Avg of estimated days
 - Multivariable Regression with interaction variables (days taken to ship * region): Sales analysis on shipping efficiency by region

+NOTE: codes are commented within STATA log/do file